makersacademy/news-summary-challenge/README.md

 ## What I would do if I had more time

-- Get some tests going, as I feel very guilty.
-I felt unable to write any without being at all clear on the technology I was using, and once I'd got some basic functionality of the app the weekend was over.
-I'm also confused as to how to test this.
+- Get some tests going, as I feel very guilty that I haven't written any!
+I felt unable to write any as I wasn't at all clear on the technology I was using, and once I'd got some basic functionality going, the weekend was over.
+I'm also confused as to how to test what I've written.

 ## What I want to improve on